qiankunli/qiankunli.github.io/_posts/Technology/Storage/2018-10-19-learn_mybatis.md

 3. SqlSession is created by a conversational factory, and the operation database needs to be done through SqlSession.
 4. Mybatis The bottom layer customize the Executor actuator interface to operate the database, and the Executor executor calls the specific MappedStatement object to perform the database operation.
 5. MappedStatement Mybatis is also a low-level encapsulation object, which encapsulates Mybatis configuration information and SQL mapping information.
 A SQL in the Mapper.xml file corresponds to a Mapped Statement object, SQL.ID is the ID of the Mapped statement.
 6. Executor The input Java object is mapped to SQL by MappedStatement before the SQL is held, and the meaning of the input parameter mapping is to set the parameters for PreparedStatement in JDBC programming.
-ExecutOr maps the output results to the Java object after executing SQL through the MappedStatement, and the output result mapping process is equivalent to the resolution process for the results in JDBC programming.
+Executor maps the output results to the Java object after executing SQL through the MappedStatement, and the output result mapping process is equivalent to the resolution process for the results in JDBC programming.

 ## 源码分析